srgk26/EasyPlotting.jl/README.md

 There will be regular updates to this easyplotting.jl package.
 If you already have easyplotting installed in your system, simply copy and paste:

 ```
-using Pkg; Pkg.update("easyplotting")
+using Pkg; Pkg.update("easyplotting"); Pkg.build("easyplotting")
 ```

 This fetches the latest updates into your local system.
+Then simply use the package as per normal.

 ***